 Companies competing in these verticals have the highest concentration of sales and marketing employees as a percentage of the total workforce.

 Implication: It’s not just about the aggregate spend, which often includes program spend with third parties.
 It’s also about the people.
-Companies in these growth verticals hire more sales and marketing people relative to their total employee population than SBI 100 companies in other industries.
+Companies in these growth verticals hire more sales and marketing people relative to their total employee population than the largest 100 sales force companies in other industries.
 They put their money where their strategy is when it comes to talent.

 Publishing and Media, Software, and Business Services